caprover/caprover/CONTRIBUTING.md

 ```bash
 docker service logs captain-captain --follow
 ```
-Of the differences between the release and debug mode are:
+The main differences between the release and debug mode are:
 - docker image is created from the local source file, instead of getting pulled from Docker hub
 - security is much weaker is debug due to a static salt
-- self health monitoring is disabled in debug so that we are able to see possible crashes
+- self health monitoring is disabled in debug so that we can see possible crashes
-- same origin policy is disable in debug mode to make front end development easier
+- same origin policy is disabled in debug mode to make front end development easier
-- an additional end point is available `/force-exit` which force restarts the app.
+- an additional endpoint is available at `/force-exit` which force restarts the backend service
 - static resources (including front end app) are not being served in debug build.

 Captain by default uses `captain.x` as its root domain.
 It's not always needed, but if you need a root